 (you can even perform image conversions for different hypervisors with this tool).
 Other simpler tools still provided by VMware for the same purpose are "VMware Workstation", "VMware Server" and "VMware Fusion".
 VMDK files can also be managed by the free tool "VMware Player".

-The operations described have an exclusively exemplary nature: the improper use or use without due care and skill, can cause the partial and/or total loss of data, and in some cases may disrupt the correct operation of the virtual machine.
+The operations described are examples: the improper use or use without due care and skill, can cause the partial and total loss of data, and in some cases may jeopardize the correct operation of the virtual server.
 Using this guide without the appropriate skills is not recommended.
-Aruba S.p.A. does not accept any responsibility for any problems or damage caused by using these guides.
+Aruba S.p.A. does not accept any responsibility for any problems or damage caused by using these guides